mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/14-generics/index.md

 console.log(dict2)
 ```

-Let's look at this closely and make sure that we understand what's going on
+Let's look at this closely and make sure that we understand what's going on:

 - Run this in the TypeScript playground, and verify that you see the logging you should see
 - Take a close look at the types of the items in `dict1` and `dict2` above, to convince yourself that **we get a different kind of dictionary out of `listToDict`, depending on the type of the array we pass in**